 I accepted Christ in my life less than a year ago.
 When I first did it, I felt amazing.
 I had an extra stride in my step, I felt free.
-Lately I've been feeling strange.
-I love God, and I'm an believer in Jesus who died for my sins.
+Lately, I've been feeling strange.
+I love God, and I'm a believer in Jesus who died for my sins.
 But I can't shake some demons.

 I have a problem with eating.
 When I'm hurt I turn to food.
 I've battled depression in life, and I once was over 500 pounds.
 I've since dropped most of that weight, but in the last year I haven't worked out and barely watch what I eat.
 I promise all of this ties together just bear with me.

 I also dated a beautiful girl for about a year, the year I stopped working out.
 She was my first love, or so I thought.
 She was a Christian and at the time I wasn't.
 I feel like I corrupted her.
 We immediately began sexual activities and it got to the point that's all we did.
 We broke up because she was starting to have so much go wrong in her life, and I feel like I was the reason.

 I felt guilty.
 I ate, and ate. and ate more.
 Combine that with the feeling of heartache from losing your first love, and I just ate all day.
 I was even supposed to be my best friend's best man at his wedding and I did not show because I was so devastated, and we never talked again.